Borderland (2007 film): Plot

 The film begins with Mexico City policemen banging on the door of what seems to be an abandoned house.
 Ulises and his partner enter the house and find magical sigils with gruesome remnants of animal and human sacrifice.
-The two are ambushed by the occupants and Ulises is forced to watch them cut out his partner’s eyes and decapitate him.
+The two are ambushed by the occupants, and Ulises is forced to watch them cut out his partner’s eyes and decapitate him.
 Ulises is shot in the leg and is allowed to live to warn other law enforcement officials to stay out of their way.

-One year later, Ed, Henry and Phil, three recent Texas grads, are enjoying a beach bonfire in Galveston.
+One year later, Ed, Henry, and Phil, three recent Texas grads, are enjoying a beach bonfire in Galveston.
 They decide to head down to Mexico for the week to hit up the strip clubs and take advantage of a lack of law enforcement.

 Ed meets a bartender named Valeria after being stabbed defending her in a barfight and falls in love with her, while Henry sets Phil up for his first sexual encounter with a young prostitute.
 Phil, being a pastor’s son, is reluctant to have sex when he sees a shrine to Jesus Christ on the wall.
-He becomes infatuated with the prostitute who he quickly finds out has a baby.
-The boys, Valeria and her cousin Lupe indulge in some hallucinogenic mushrooms before going to a carnival.
-Phil, uninhibited from the drugs, angers a carnival-goer by impatiently pestering him to finish in the outhouse.
-The man turns out to be the same one that brutally tortured Ulises’ partner.
+He becomes infatuated with the prostitute, who he quickly finds out has a baby.
+The boys, Valeria, and her cousin Lupe indulge in some hallucinogenic mushrooms before going to a carnival.
+Phil, uninhibited by the drugs, angers a carnival-goer by impatiently pestering him to finish in the outhouse.
+The man turns out to be the same one who brutally tortured Ulises’ partner.
 Phil leaves early to give the prostitute's baby a teddy bear, and as he walks from the carnival alone, he is approached and offered a ride home.
-Phil reluctantly gets into a car that turns out to be driven by the same man whom he aggravated earlier.
+Phil reluctantly gets into a car driven by the same man he had aggravated earlier.
 The men proceed to abduct him when he tries to leave.